MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 > Ensure that you have direct physical or KVM access to the ASDK host computer before restarting it.
 When the VM first starts, it prompts you to complete Windows Server Setup.
 Provide the same admin credentials you used to log into the ASDK host computer.

 ### Prepare the ASDK host using PowerShell
-After the ASDK host computer successfully boots into the CloudBuilder.vhdx image, sign in with the same local admin credentials you used to log into the ASDK host computer (and that you provided as part of finalizing Windows Server Setup when the host computer booted from VHD).
+After the ASDK host computer successfully boots into the CloudBuilder.vhdx image, sign in with the same local admin credentials you used to log into the ASDK host computer.
+These are also the same credentials you provided as part of completing the Windows Server Setup when the host computer booted from VHD.

 > [!NOTE]
 > Optionally, you can also configure [Azure Stack telemetry settings](asdk-telemetry.md#set-telemetry-level-in-the-windows-registry) *before* installing the ASDK.